Menu

 Wellbeing

 The wellbeing of all stakeholders at JB is imperative.
 One key factor to ensure that we are getting this right is communication.
-If you are aware that someone is struggling or if you are struggling please make sure you are sharing this to ensure support and is in place for you.
+If you are aware that someone is struggling or if you are struggling please make sure you are sharing this to ensure support is in place.
 Whilst SLT do their best to monitor all staff members they can easily miss things and really do want to make changes if it is going to help you in anyway.
 If you are given any information about a child or their family struggling in anyway (small things can reveal bigger problems) please let someone on SLT know so that if we can provide support we will.

 The wellbeing of the children is paramount and when you attend Pupil Progress meetings you will discuss their wellbeing alongside their academic progress, if anything comes up between these meetings please share as we can potentially provide nurture or external support where necessary.
 Please DON’T wait for these meetings.

-Staff wellbeing is also extremely important and we have made changes throughout the last few
+Staff wellbeing is also extremely important and we have made changes throughout the last few years to do as much as we can to ensure you are supported appropriately.

 • Each teacher has a teaching partner in their class from 8.30am to support with admin duties.
 This is an expensive resource so please make sure you utilise.
 Teaching partners need to be in class ready to start at 8.30.
 Use this time to discuss the day ahead, stick learning systems in books, prepare resources and put up displays